 There is a strong sense of nostalgia and longing throughout the piece and the music would dig up some past memories from your mind, no matter fond ones or not.
 The intense yearning in the music contains endless reminiscences, evoking an inner eruption of emotions – some may say affection, some may say despair… Our interpretations of music, no matter classical or not, are of course affected by our personalities and personal experiences.
 However, I am pretty convinced that we all feel “something” from the music.
 And is it necessary for us to analyse its instrumentation, use of harmonies and form in order to be engaged in the music?

-After something rather emotionally intense, let us switch to a more tranquil composition by Michael Conway Baker.
+After something rather emotionally intense, let us switch to a more tranquil composition by Denis Bédard.

-The warm sound from the organ, coupled with a simple melody by the flute, immediately creates peace and calmness.
+The warm sound conjured from the organ, with its simple melody, immediately creates a soundscape of peace and calmness.
 It takes us away from the troubles in reality and evoke a complex combination of emotions: a mixture of sorrow and optimism, like a gleam of hope in the midst of darkness.